 This year, our oldest graduates from the “Lewis Family Academy” and our youngest will finish next year.
 Honestly, I’m looking forward to not having to worry about their schooling.
 But I am going to miss it.

 Was it worth it?
 I think so.
-If the idea is appealing, I recommend trying it.
+If the idea of homeschooling is appealing, I recommend trying it.
 If it didn’t go well for us, we would have sent them back to school, and maybe that would have been better for them—it’s hard to know.
-Sometimes have to pick a path without ever knowing for sure where the other path would have led.
-There’s a term for that: it’s called life.
+In any case, I’m glad we took the less traditional approach.

 Kimball Lewis is the CEO of EmpoweringParents.com.
 In addition to his leadership and management roles, he contributes as an editor, a homeschooling expert, and a parent coach.
 He resides in Orlando, Florida, with his wife and two teenage sons.